 The Gold Hill Historical Preservation Society would not be the same without all of the amazing members that give their time and resources to support our programs.
-GHHPS relies on membership to help raise funds for maintaining our buildings and infrastructure, and for hosting events like The Fall Fires, that ushers in the Thanksgiving and Christmas season, our annual Memorial Day Bike Ride and many more.
+GHHPS relies on membership to help raise funds for maintaining our buildings and infrastructure, and for hosting events like The Annual Lighting of the Fall Fires, that ushers in the Thanksgiving and Christmas season, our annual Memorial Day Bike Ride and many more.
 Becoming a member is easy.
 Just click on the link below.

 GHHPS works to protect the significance of the historic gold mining town of Gold Hill, North Carolina.
 Our mission is to restore and preserve all of the old buildings and infrastructure.
 Not only in Gold Hill but surrounding counties like Rowan, Cabarrus and Stanly counties.
 Let's keep history alive by telling the story of Gold Hill, North Carolina.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.